jtshojinaga/whiskey-valor/README.md

   * Event details page
   * Volunteer event sign up
   * View Upcoming Events
-  * View Volunteer Event Roster
+  * View users who are registered to go to an event.
   * Modify event details
   * Create new event
   * Delete event
   * Complete event
-  * Check-in and check-out for event
+  * Apply for retreat
+  * Deny retreat application
+  * Approve retreat application
+  * Flag retreat application
 * Reports (print-friendly)
-  * Volunteer Hour Reports
+  * No-show totals for events
 * Notification system, with notifications generated when
   * A volunteer has requested sign-up
-  * A user has canceled their sign-up
+* Email Management
+  * Create Email
+  * Save Email as a Draft
+  * Send Email to individual
+  * Send Email to Organization
+  * Schedule Email to send
+* Suggestions
+ * Submitt suggestions
+ * View suggestions
-  * Approved sign-up
+*

 ## Design Documentation
-Several types of diagrams describing the design of the Step VA, including sequence diagrams and use case diagrams, are available.
+Several types of diagrams describing the design of the WVFP, including sequence diagrams and use case diagrams, are available.
 Please contact Dr. Polack for access.

 ## "localhost" Installation
 Below are the steps required to run the project on your local machine for development and/or testing purposes.